NeoGranular/lanyon/_posts/2016-10-07-zhan-xian-chapter-162.md

 “This is a rare opportunity.
 He can just come out to attend the ritual and then go back to examining his conscience again, wouldn’t that be alright?”

-Liang Shao Ming being penalized to examine his conscience was a public matter in the sect, so Lin Yunfeng hadn’t boldly supported him and only used discussing tone to help him.
+Liang Shao Ming being penalized to examine his conscience was a public matter in the sect, so Lin Yunfeng hadn’t boldly supported him and only used a conversational tone to help him.

 “Elder Lin, hall master Liang has been punished because he has sinned!”